-I have been an avid android user since I got my first smartphone almost seven years ago.
-While I love exploring new apps, there are some things that I just don’t like messing with, and those are the ones that control basic functions on my phone.
-Without these, I wouldn’t be able to use my phone as efficiently as I do.
-You don’t need to have blindness, low vision, vision impairment, or a background in assistive technology to use these apps- they are very easy to use.
+I have been an avid Android user since I got my first smartphone, and have used many different Android apps for accessibility.
+While I love exploring new apps, there are some things that I just don’t like messing with.
+Those are the ones that control basic functions on my phone.

 Thumb Dialer by welldonecom